dincerilke/LatexTemplates/readme.md

 - `longformnotes` is designed to be a long document that contains notes from units.
 To me, this has been my massive reference file for a unit, kinda like a mini textbook for the unit
   - Has a lot of customisation/speciality things I've added for units as I've needed them
 - `1pagers` is a template for when you need 1 page (or 2) of notes to take into a test.
 It's compacted and compressed, and can contain a hell of a lot of content.
-  - Fairly simple, not much fancy stuff going on here.
+  - Fairly simple, not much fancy stuff going on here, other than using a specific document class to get fancy visuals.
 - `reports` is as it sounds, my standard report format for assignments, lab reports, etc.
   - has a bibliography and refs file, set citation style in package options for biblatex

+Latex needs to installed to use these documents, see installation instructions [here](https://www.latex-project.org/get/).

+These may work in overleaf, I have not tested it though.

 ## Features/Optional Things